Samir Kuntar: Trial

 At his trial, and consistently thereafter, Kuntar denied killing the 4-year-old or her father.
 He told his detailed version of the events to Maariv correspondent Chen Kotes-Bar.
 According to a former cellmate, Yasser Hanjar, al-Kuntar "never expressed remorse, but maintains a different version [of the events] than the Israeli one", that he only wanted to take the Israeli family hostage, and that he "firmly rejected allegations he had smashed the head of 4-year-old Einat Haran."
 After his release, al-Kuntar accused the Israeli government of fabricating the story of how he killed the child.
 A psychologist, Zvi Sela, served as Chief Intelligence Officer of the Israel Prison Service and met al-Kuntar in prison in this capacity.
-In an interview with Haaretz he claimed that he believed Kuntar's version:
+In an interview with Haaretz, he said that he believed Kuntar's version:

 We turned Kuntar into God-knows-what – the murderer of Danny Haran and his daughter, Einat.
 The man who smashed in the girl's head.
 That's nonsense.
 A story.
 A fairy tale.
 He told me he didn't do it and I believe him.
 I investigated the event ... and in my opinion there is support for the fact that they were killed by fire from the Israeli rescue forces.
 You can accuse him all you like, but it was obviously the rescue forces that opened fire.

 According to Sela, Kuntar also said that he would not go back to terrorism, if released.